2016 Little League World Series qualification

 Qualification for the 2016 Little League World Series took place in eight United States regions and eight international regions from June through August 2016.

 United States

 Great Lakes

 The tournament began August 7 in Indianapolis, Indiana.
-Due to inclement weather during the championship game on August 13 and an unfavorable forecast in the following the days, the championship game, in which play was suspended in the top of the second inning, was completed at Howard J. Lamade Stadium in South Williamsport, Pennsylvania on August 15.
+Due to inclement weather during the championship game on August 13 and an unfavorable forecast in the following days, the championship game, in which play was suspended in the top of the second inning, was completed at Howard J. Lamade Stadium in South Williamsport, Pennsylvania on August 15.

 Mid-Atlantic

 The tournament took place in Bristol, Connecticut from August 7–13.

 Midwest

 The tournament took place in Indianapolis, Indiana from August 7–13.

 Note: North Dakota and South Dakota are organized into a single Little League district.

 New England

 The tournament took place in Bristol, Connecticut from August 7–13.

 Northwest

 The tournament took place in San Bernardino, California from August 7–13.

 Southeast

 The tournament took place in Warner Robins, Georgia from August 5–10.